 What are the next steps to receive the family visa?

-Before your visit, fill out form F-007A and pay a fee of S/ 49.90 on the pagalo.pe website for the Migraciones administrative procedure "inscripcion en el registro de extranjería y emision del carné" (inscription in the foreign database and issuing of the foreigner ID) under code 01873.
+Once you received the e-mail that your family visa was approved, pay at any Banco de la Nacion branch or on pagalo.pe for the Migraciones administrative procedure F-7a Carnet extranjeria under code 01873 "inscripcion en el registro central de extranjería y emision del carné de extranjería" (registration in the foreign database and issuing of the foreigner ID) S/ 49.90.

-Then visit Migraciones on the day of your appointment and take the filled out form, receipt, your passport, copy of the application form, your case number, etc. with you.
+Then visit Migraciones on the day of your appointment and take all the paperwork, receipts, your passport etc. with you.
 After checking all your personal data and documents once again, you are handed your Carné.

 Congratulations!
 You made it!